 This is an academically rigorous, college-level program.
 Students are expected to complete nightly homework assignments and actively participate in group projects.
 Students are expected to attend all classes every day, arrive on time, and meet all academic obligations.
 Free time will vary as each program is unique, as is the subsequent workload.

-Students will be in class from 8:30am-4:30pm, Monday – Friday, working on various independent and group work.
+Students will be in class from 9:00am to 4:30pm, Monday – Friday, working on various independent and group work.
 The first day will be spent on installation and check-out of the required (free) software on students’ laptops, and on covering basic computing and programming concepts.

 Each succeeding day begins with a review of previous topics and proceeds with coverage of new topics, based on the reading assignment given the day before.
 Coverage includes demonstrations of the new concepts allowing students to practice new techniques before having to apply them in daily homework assignments.
 Students must bring their laptops to class in order to participate.